 The Robert Wilson Charitable Trust has matched our in-country counterpart's funding since 2006 to conserve the Amazon rainforests of Peru.

 The Tinker Foundation supports our watershed programs in Ecuador.
 The Foundation has helped us protect more than 200,000 acres of tropical Andes and the water supply for one million people.
-In 2016, the Foundation awarded NCI a grant to expand our watershed program and launch Ecuador's first water school.
+In 2016, the Foundation awarded Nature & Culture a grant to expand our watershed program and launch Ecuador's first water school.